fluffychacham/hris-back-end-nestjs/README.md

 This repo uses the NestJS swagger module for API documentation.
 [NestJS Swagger](https://github.com/nestjs/swagger) - [www.swagger.io](https://swagger.io/)

-Swagger Docs can be accessed by going to `http://localhost:4000/docs`
+Swagger docs can be accessed by going to `http://localhost:4000/docs`